chrisjrob/chrisjrob.github.io/_posts/2016-05-09-a-probably-inaccurate-history-of-libvirt-kvm-qemu.md

 ---

-A while ago I was explaining the difference between QEMU, KVM and LibVirt, and I ended up emailing this nonsense.
+A while ago I was explaining the difference between QEMU, KVM and LibVirt, and I ended up by emailing this nonsense.
 I don't claim it's accurate, it certainly isn't.
 It's probably not even funny.
-Enjoy.
-Or not.
+Enjoy :).

 *In the beginning there was QEMU, but it was slow and the people grieved.*
 <!--more-->